dishait/vite-plugin-vue-meta-layouts/README_EN.md

 ## 动机 🤔

-A rewritten version of [vite-plugin-vue-layouts](https://github.com/JohnCampionJr/vite-plugin-vue-layouts)  with a reasonable 'HMR' in the latest version of 'Vite' !!
+A rewritten version of [vite-plugin-vue-layouts](https://github.com/JohnCampionJr/vite-plugin-vue-layouts)  with a reasonable `HMR` in the latest version of 'Vite' !!

 <br />
 <br />